Skip to main content

 Timing of QC Review Process

 Loans must be selected for post-closing QC reviews on at least a monthly basis.
-The entire QC cycle (selection, review, rebuttal, and reporting) must be completed within 90 days from the month of the note date.
+The entire QC cycle (selection, review, rebuttal, and reporting) must be completed within 90 days from the month of the disbursement date (loans they originate) or acquisition date (loans they acquire).

 Note: If the lender's QC cycle is in arrears more than one 30-day cycle, the lender must provide written notice to its Fannie Mae customer account team or QC Specialist.